-Concrete masonry units (CMU) have been standardized to an 8" high and 16" long module.
-Also available are
+Concrete masonry units (CMU) have been standardized to a nominal 8″ high and 16″ long module.

-Modular bricks have been standardized to a 2 2/3" high and 8" long module, therefore 6 bricks correspond to the modular size of CMU.
-This relationship is clearly shown on pages 3 and 4.
+Modular bricks have been standardized to a nominal 2 2/″ high and 8″ long module, therefore 6 bricks correspond to the modular size of CMU.
+This relationship is clearly shown on the following pages.